guillaumeast/42_bsq/bit_masks.md

 ## Test it in Compiler Explorer

-Go to [Compiler Explorer website](https://godbolt.org/) and see by yourself that the `clang` compiler automatically full optimize the min computing into a simple `csel` call since `-O1` optimization flag:
+Go to [Compiler Explorer website](https://godbolt.org/) and see by yourself that the `clang` compiler automatically full optimize the min computing into a single `csel` call since `-O1` optimization flag:

 1. Compiler
 ```